Jakub1994/Bookwithrecepies/README.md

 # Credits

 I am really thankful to the Code Institute student care team, specially the tutors, who helped me throughout this project.
-I would like to mention that, without the Python module miniproject, I don't thinks I could have done this ambitious project on time.
+I would like to mention that, without the Python module miniproject, I don't think I could have done this ambitious project on time.
 1. Media
 The pictures in the recipes were downloaded from the next sites :
 - https://www.bbcgoodfood.com/recipes/pumpkin-curry-chickpeas